Teach Better or Show Smarter? On Instructions and Exemplars in Automatic Prompt Optimization: Understanding Instruction Optimization and Exemplar Optimization

 \tcbset{enhanced, boxrule=0pt,frame hidden, borderline west={4pt}{0pt}{green!75!black}, top=0pt,bottom=0pt, colback=green!10!white, sharp corners}

-One of the immediate findings from the tables is that comparing the first column against others, \textit{any} ES consistently improves test performance, with any or no instruction optimization.
-In Fig.~\ref{fig:insight_1}, we further show that the ES benefits at an aggregated level and leads to significant and almost unanimous improvements across diverse tasks.
+One of the immediate findings from the tables is that comparing the first column against others, \textit{any} EO consistently improves test performance, with any or no instruction optimization.
+In Fig.~\ref{fig:insight_1}, we further show that the EO not only benefits at an aggregated level but also leads to significant and almost unanimous improvements across diverse tasks.

-While exemplars improving performance may not seem surprising, it is worth noting that, as mentioned, in this case, they are side-products of evaluating instructions on $\mathcal{D}_{\mathrm{val}}$ with no additional data costs.
-Thus, we argue that for practical purposes under the framework of Eq.~\ref{eq:apo}, barring unusual constraints like extreme restrictions in context length\footnote{This might restrict applicability of IO methods too as many SoTA IO methods also generate long prompts.} and/or extreme long-context tasks where it is not possible to fit exemplars in the context window, \textit{there is little incentive to consider the ``zero-shot'' setup without exemplars and little incentive \textit{not} to perform ES}, given that current APO setup requires $\mathcal{D}_{\mathrm{val}}$ anyway, regardless of whether we use them as exemplars.
-Thus, it is, by definition, not ``zero-shot'' and is not directly comparable to true zero-shot methods requiring no labeled data.
-Furthermore, there is also the risk that ``zero-shot'' results neither \textit{reflect} nor accurately \textit{predict} the full potential of the LLM, as what performs well under zero-shot does not necessarily performs well when a better ES strategy (e.g., PromptAgent in Table~\ref{tab:aggregated_results} and ProTeGi in Table~\ref{tab:mmlu_bison}) is used.
+While exemplars improving performance may not seem surprising, it is worth noting that as mentioned, in this case they are side-products of evaluating instructions on $\mathcal{D}_{\mathrm{val}}$ with no additional data costs.
+Thus, we argue that for practical purposes under the framework of Eq.~\ref{eq:apo}, barring unusual constraints like extreme restrictions in context length, which This might restrict applicability of IO methods too as many SoTA IO methods also generate long prompts, and/or extreme long-context tasks where it is not possible to fit exemplars in the context window, \textit{there is little incentive to consider the ``zero-shot'' setup without exemplars and little incentive \textit{not} to perform EO}, given that current APO setup requires $\mathcal{D}_{\mathrm{val}}$ anyway, regardless of whether we use them as exemplars.
+Thus, it is by definition, not ``zero-shot'' and is not directly comparable to true zero-shot methods requiring no labeled data.
+Furthermore, there is also the risk that ``zero-shot'' results neither \textit{reflect} nor accurately \textit{predict} the full potential of the LLM, as what performs well under zero-shot does not necessarily performs well when a better EO strategy (e.g., PromptAgent in Table~\ref{tab:aggregated_results} and ProTeGi in Table~\ref{tab:mmlu_bison}) is used.
 Lastly, since obtaining labeled data can be costly, intelligently reusing them as exemplars also represents a more judicious use of scarce resources compared to only using them to evaluate a metric for optimization.

 \tcbset{enhanced, boxrule=0pt,frame hidden, borderline west={4pt}{0pt}{blue}, top=0pt,bottom=0pt, colback=blue!5!white, sharp corners}